 Sigil magic: How to make a Magical Sigil

-Working magic is about respecting your environment and turning your life into an adventure with limitless possibilities.
+Working magic is about getting to know what makes you tick and turning your life into an adventure with limitless possibilities.
 We give you a step-by-step guide to making a sigil – a form of magic that brings you your heart’s desire.
 All you need is a pencil and paper… so what are you waiting for?

-Here at Mookychick we believe that magic (spells, not stage magicians) is an unexplained science.
-Believe that, and it makes the world a better place.
+Here at Mookychick we find it useful (and entertaining) to believe that magic (spells, not stage magicians) can be thought of as an unexplained science.
 You don’t have to belong to any one religion to work magic.
-Christians and Wiccans and Atheists all believe in science – Christians and Wiccans and Atheists can all work magic.
+All kinds of Christians and Wiccans and atheists believe in science.
+All kinds of Christians and Wiccans and Atheists work magic.

 This week we’re going to show you how to make and charge a magical sigil, because the universe is as full of possibilities as you are.
 How are you going to let that potential out?
-Work nights in a convenience store and plug away at your garage band / unpublished novel in the hopes you’ll get famous one day?
+Work nights in a convenience store, plugging away at your garage band / unpublished novel in the hopes your creativity will get recognised one day?
 Fine.
+Excellent, in fact.
 Hard work is where it’s at.
 But why not tap into all the forces of the universe while you’re at it?
 As well as hoiking those promotional band posters all round town, do yourself a favour and secretly draw a charged magical sigil on each one.
 Let the magic come to you for a change!
 After all, the worst that could happen is your sigil doesn’t bring you quite what you expected.
 Well, that’s the universe for ya…

 So what exactly is a sigil?
-In a nutshell, it’s you writing a sentence expressing your deepest desire which you then turn into a symbolic picture, fill with energy then forget about – and wait to see if your deepest wish comes true.
+In a nutshell, one tried-and-tested way you can create a sigil is by writing a sentence expressing your deepest desire then turning into a symbolic picture.
+Then you can fill this picture with energy and forget about it – and wait to see if your goal comes true.